Mikanwolfe/even-more-open-plc/README.md

 002 END
 ```

+Key points:
-Typically all instructions are 3 letters long.
-This may change later.
+- Instructions are typically three letters long.
-Instructions can be any number of params
+- Instructions can have any number of parameters.
-Instructions must be separated by a space ` `
+- Instructions must be separated by a space (` `).

-All variables must be declared before scanning
+- All variables must be declared before scanning.
-Adding may only occur to variables of the same type
+- Operations can only be performed on variables of the same type.

-Nested branches are supported.
+- Nested branches are supported.

+### Example: Branch Testing

 ```

-Branch testing

 |     in1                 |
 |-----[ ]----+----( )-----|
 |     in2    |